 For help or more information, contact a librarian or the Library Services Desk at email@example.com or 605-688-5107 or 800-786-2038.

-Subject Librarians can help your students become familiar with library resources by offering online classroom instruction or providing your students individual consultations.
+Subject Librarians can help your students become familiar with library resources by offering online or in-person classroom instruction or providing your students individual consultations.
 Explore your opportunities for library instruction services.

 Subject Librarians at Briggs